 We assess whether international remittances affect Colombian household's expenditure composition and demand of education.
 We exploit the migratory wave that took place on late 90s due to one of the deepest crises in Colombian history, along with institutional barriers to migration, to identify the effect of remittances on expenditure composition.
-First we note that total amount of remittances reported by household in household surveys is consistent with the amount registered by the Balance of Payments, which alleviates in good part the fears of remittances being contaminated by dubious funds.
-Secondly, the empirical exercises find a positive effect over education, beneficiary households expending about 10% of total expenditure more in education than non beneficiaries.
+The empirical exercises find a positive effect over education, beneficiary households expending about 10% of total expenditure more in education than non beneficiaries.
 In addition although no effect was found on enrollment rates, we found an important effect on the probability of attending a private, rather that a public, educational institution.
 Such effect is on average 24% for individuals 5-30 years old, 50% for those attending secondary education, and 40% for those attending higher education.
-On the other hand, effects over consumption, investment and health expenditure, are null.
+On the other hand, effects over consumption, investment and health expenditure, are nil.
+Finally, we find important effects of remittances on living standards of beneficiary households.